 This group is responsible for developing and maintaining the HbbTV specifications.
 Development of new specifications is based on the output of the requirements working group.
 Maintenance is based on feedback from the industry, including but not limited to members and the results are included either in new specifications or in so-called “errata” documents.
-The most recent published specification is HbbTV 2.0 which is being processed by ETSI to be come TS 102 796 V1.3.1.
+The most recent published specification is HbbTV 2.0.1.

 Co-Chair: Simon Waller (Samsung)